Bill of Sale Form Template, Free Download 2026

 Can I write my own bill of sale?

 Yes, you can write your own bill of sale, and courts will generally recognize a handwritten or typed bill of sale as long as it contains the essential elements: identification of both parties, a description of the property, the purchase price, the date of sale, and both parties' signatures.
 However, using a properly structured template is strongly recommended because it ensures you do not omit critical provisions such as warranty disclaimers, odometer disclosures for vehicles, lien representations, or title warranties that protect you legally.
 A handwritten bill of sale that fails to include an "as-is" disclaimer, for example, could expose the seller to implied warranty claims under the Uniform Commercial Code.
 Similarly, a buyer who does not require a title warranty in the bill of sale may have limited recourse if the seller did not actually own the property or if a hidden lien surfaces after the purchase.
+For complex or high-value transactions, our document review drafting service ensures your bill of sale contains all necessary legal protections before you sign.

 More Free Templates